 Are you wondering what Vesak Day is all about?
 Do you need to brush up on your knowledge of all things Buddha?
 We give you a quick guide to the most important day in the Buddhist calendar...

-1. Buddhism is the largest followed religion in Singapore
+1. Buddhism is the most followed religion in Singapore

 2. Vesak Day is the most significant holy day celebrated by Buddhists

-Vesak Day is indeed the most significant holy day celebrated by Buddhists; however, the date varies around the world depending on lunar calendars.
+Vesak Day is the most significant holy day celebrated by Buddhists, however the date varies worldwide depending on lunar calendars.
 Generally, it is celebrated according to the Western Gregorian calendar and usually falls in May, on the 15th day of the fourth month of the Chinese Lunar Calendar.
-In China, Japan and Korea, however, it is celebrated on April 8.
+However, it is celebrated on 8 April in China, Japan and Korea.

 3. Vesak Day hasn’t always been a national public holiday

-One of the Theravada Buddhists’ (comprising mostly Singapore’s Burmese and Sri Lankan communities) celebrations for Vesak Day includes the ritual of cooking a pot of rice in milk.
-This is meant to symbolise the last meal that Buddha took before his long fast during his journey to enlightenment.
+One of the Theravada Buddhists’ (comprising mostly Singapore’s Burmese and Sri Lankan communities) celebrations for Vesak Day includes cooking a pot of rice in milk.
+This is meant to symbolise Buddha’s last meal before his long fast during his journey to enlightenment.

 5. Releasing small animals as a mark of liberation